Teacher Education

 Admissions

-Applicants to educator preparation programs must meet the admission requirements of the colleges and departments offering the chosen curricula.
+Applicants to educator preparation programs must satisfy the admission criteria established by the college and department that offer their chosen curricula.

 Continuation in an Educator Preparation Program